zahraprivias/Guitar-Shop/README.md

 2. View Guitar Catalogue
 3. Delete Guitar
 4. Exit

 •	If the user chooses menu 1 ‘Insert Guitar’, then:
 o	Ask the user to choose between Accoustic, Electric, or Cancel
 o	Then if the user chooses either Electric or Accoustic, the program will ask the user to input Guitar details, which consists of:
->	Model, which length must be between 5 and 10 characters.
+1. Model, which length must be between 5 and 10 characters.
->	Brand, which must be either ‘Yamaha’, ‘Fender’, or ‘Cort’ (Case sensitive).
+2. Brand, which must be either ‘Yamaha’, ‘Fender’, or ‘Cort’ (Case sensitive).
->	Number of Strings, which must be between 6 and 8
+3. Number of Strings, which must be between 6 and 8
->	If the user chose Electric, then:
+4. If the user chose Electric, then:
->	Includes Amp?, which must be ‘Yes’ or ‘No’ (Case Insensitive).
+5. Includes Amp?, which must be ‘Yes’ or ‘No’ (Case Insensitive).
->	If the user chose Accoustic, then:
+6. If the user chose Accoustic, then:
->	Is Hybrid?, which must be ‘Yes’ or ‘No’ (Case Insensitive).
+7. Is Hybrid?, which must be ‘Yes’ or ‘No’ (Case Insensitive).
-o	If the user choose Cancel, then:
->	Return to main menu.
+o	If the user choose Cancel, then Return to main menu.
 o	After successfully input all data, then calculate the price with the following formula:
 **Total Price = Base Price + (150000 * Number of Strings) + (Extra Feature)**
 |**Brand**|**Base Price**|